Christmas in Our Hearts

 Christmas in Our Hearts is the seventh studio album and the first Christmas album by Filipino singer-songwriter and businessman Jose Mari Chan.
 It was released on November 17, 1990, by Universal Records.
 The album sold over 600,000 units in the Philippines in 2006, certifying Double Diamond by the Philippine Association of the Record Industry (PARI).
 It is considered to be the first OPM album to surpass the Diamond status.
 It is currently the biggest-selling album in the Philippines, selling more than 800,000 copies to date.
-Due to the recurring popularity of the song and album during the annual holiday season, Chan became known to Filipinos as "The Father of Philippine Christmas Music."
+Due to the recurring popularity of the song and album during the annual holiday season, Chan became known to Filipinos as "The Father of Philippine Christmas Music;" a title of which he later disavowed.

-The album also features cover versions of "A Christmas Carol", "This Beautiful Day", and "Christmas Children" from the 1970 musical Scrooge.
+The album also features cover versions of "A Christmas Carol", "This Beautiful Day", and "Christmas Children" from the 1970 musical film Scrooge.

 The album has been re-released as a 25th Anniversary Edition on iTunes, Spotify, and Spinnr on October 30, 2015.

 Background

-According to Chan, the title track and first single of the album, "Christmas in Our Hearts", was originally an arrangement titled Ang Tubig Ay Buhay ("Water Is Life"), based on a poem written by Chari Cruz-Zarate.
+According to Chan, the title track and first single of the album, "Christmas in Our Hearts", was originally an arrangement titled Ang Tubig Ay Buhay ("Water is Life"), based on a poem written by his friend, Chari Cruz-Zárate.
 He took him two days to set the words to music, intending to make it a silver jubilee song for the Assumption High School Class of 1963.
 He described the poetry of Ang Tubig ay Buhay as very beautiful, which he found easy to compose a melody for.

-Before production started, Chan had attended Mass at the Santuario de San Antonio Parish in Forbes Park, Makati; when a young lyricist named Rina Cañiza knocked on his car window.
-Cañiza would later replace the poem with the lyrics of "Christmas in Our Hearts" as we know it today, using Chan's melody for Ang Tubig ay Buhay.
-Chan also contributed some words to the song upon its submission, wherein his record producer, Bella Dy Tan, gave her opinion that the song was not going to sell because it was a Christian song.
-Chan then came up with the song, "A Perfect Christmas", which Tan said would be a hit.
-However, when Chan played both songs at a press conference, the media and DJs singled out "Christmas in Our Hearts" as their favorite.
+Before production started, Chan had attended Mass at the Santuario de San Antonio Parish in Forbes Park, Makati when a young lyricist named Rina Cañiza knocked on his car window.
+Cañiza would later replace the poem with the lyrics of "Christmas in Our Hearts", using Chan's melody for Ang Tubig ay Buhay and some of his revisions upon submission.
+His record producer, Bella Dy Tan, gave her opinion the song would not sell as it was a Christian song, so Chan also wrote, "A Perfect Christmas", which Tan said would be a hit.
+When Chan played both songs at a press conference, the media and DJs singled out "Christmas in Our Hearts" as their favorite.
 Tan was astonished to observe that the public loved the song.
 "Christmas in Our Hearts" eventually became a runaway hit and remains one of the most played songs in public places all over the Philippines.